astoko/GNUBot/README.md

 ![GNUBot Header](assets/readme/Header.png)

 GNUBot is an open-source bot built using JavaScript.
-It is designed to be free as in freedom and price, offering a user-friendly deployment experience in local environments.
+It is designed to be free with freedom, offering a user-friendly deployment experience in local environments.
 GNUBot adheres to the following principles:

 - It will never demand payment for its services.
 - Your members will never encounter advertisements by GNUBot.